niebardzo/niebardzo.github.io/_posts/2020-06-01-gynvael-challenge-5.md

 The challenge is located under the following URL:
 [http://challenges.gynvael.stream:5005](http://challenges.gynvael.stream:5005)

-As previously, we have a POST endpoint, but this time the middleware is ulencoded.
+As previously, we have a POST endpoint, but this time the middleware is urlencoded.

 ```